6.9. Numerical Stability¶

 accurate results.

-consider some of the differences between the Gauss-Jordan elimination algorithm
+briefly consider some of the differences between the Gauss-Jordan

-algorithm has four noticeable differences to Gauss-Jordan elimination.
+The kij LU algorithm has four noticeable differences from Gauss-Jordan elimination.

 The pivot variables are not normalized to one before row operations.
 The pivot rows are not divided by the pivot variable.

 Row operations are not used to move elements to the right of the diagonal to zero values.
-Rather, with the kij LU algorithm the row operations directly yield both an .
-Each row operation performed is more additions or subtractions on the row elements and an additional opportunity to cause round-off errors.
+Rather, with the kij LU algorithm, the row operations directly yield both \(\bf{L}\) and \(\bf{U}\).
+Each row operation involves more additions or subtractions on the row elements, which is an additional opportunity to cause round-off errors.

-Matrix elements below each pivot are never actually set to zero from a row operation.
+Matrix elements below each pivot may never be set to zero from a row operation.
 The RREF row operations use subtraction to set matrix elements to zero.
-With the kij LU algorithm, the elements in that are below the diagonal are assigned a value of zero.
-The matter of assigning known values to variables is a certain step toward reducing round-off errors.
-If the math says that at a certain point in an algorithm a variable should be zero, or any other set value, then consider setting the variable to what it should be rather than relying on a mathematical operation to set it.
+With the kij LU algorithm, the elements in \(\bf{U}\) below the diagonal are assigned a zero value.
+Assigning known values to variables is a certain step toward reducing round-off errors.
+If the math says that a variable should be zero or any other set value, then consider setting the variable to what it should be rather than relying on a mathematical operation to set it.

-The corresponding values of the matrix are set by division, not subtraction.
+The corresponding values of the \(\bf{L}\) matrix are set by division, not subtraction.

-The extra column of the vector is not a part of the elimination procedure.
-Although the vector is used in the forward and back substitution phase of the LU algorithm.
+The extra column of the \(\bm{b}\) vector is not a part of the elimination procedure.
+Although the \(\bm{b}\) vector is used in the LU algorithm’s forward and back substitution phases.

 6.9.5.
 The Case for the Modified Gram–Schmidt Process¶

-A comparison of the two Gram–Schmidt algorithms presented in The Gram–Schmidt Algorithm demonstrates the value of reordering addition or subtraction operations in favor of other operations in an algorithm such that the differences between the magnitudes of the two variables is minimized before addition or subtraction is performed.
+A comparison of the two Gram-Schmidt algorithms presented in Gram–Schmidt demonstrates the value of reordering addition or subtraction operations in favor of other operations in an algorithm such that the differences between the magnitudes of the two variables are minimized before addition or subtraction is performed.

-The classic Gram–Schmidt algorithm is an excellent application of vector projections and is taught in many linear algebra courses.
+Although currently used less than orthogonal factoring methods, such as the QR decomposition and the SVD, the classic Gram-Schmidt algorithm is an excellent application of vector projections.
+It is taught in many linear algebra courses.
 The objective is to find a set of orthogonal basis vectors from the columns of a matrix.
 In each step, the portion of a column that is not orthogonal to the columns to its right is subtracted away.
-The subtractions leads to an algorithm with poor numerical stability.
-The modified Gram–Schmidt (MGS) process presented in Implementation of Modified Gram–Schmidt offers better numerical stability to the classic Gram–Schmidt (CGS) process presented in The Gram–Schmidt Algorithm.
+The subtractions lead to an algorithm with poor numerical stability.
+The modified Gram–Schmidt (MGS) process offers better numerical stability to the classic Gram–Schmidt (CGS) process.
 From observations of the source code for the two functions, the key difference is when the subtractions occur.
-In the CGS process, the algorithm goes column by column and the non-orthogonal components to each previous column is subtracted away.
+In the CGS process, the algorithm goes column by column, subtracting away the non-orthogonal components of each previous column.
 Then, after each column is orthogonal to the previous columns, it is normalized to a unit vector.
-In the MGS process an outer loop goes down the diagonal of the matrix.
+In the MGS process, an outer loop goes down the diagonal of the matrix.
 The inner loop processes each sub-column below the current diagonal position.
-The sub-column is first scaled to a unit vector and then incremental subtractions remove the non-orthogonal components between unit vectors.
-Improved accuracy is achieved because before each subtraction occurs, the two vectors involved have comparable magnitudes.
+The sub-column is first scaled to a unit vector, then incremental subtractions remove the non-orthogonal components between unit vectors.
+Improved accuracy is achieved because, before each subtraction occurs, the two vectors involved have comparable magnitudes.

 6.9.6.
 Lessons Learned¶

-- Avoid multiplication of large matrices.
+Avoid multiplication of large matrices.
 Remember that matrix multiplication involves sums of products, where round-off errors can accumulate.
 The condition number of matrices usually grows from matrix multiplication.
-The product becomes important to us for solving rectangular systems of equations and for finding the SVD factors in Singular Value Decomposition (SVD).
-We will take advantage of orthogonal matrix decompositions made using unitary transformation matrices to avoid the multiplication.
+The product \(\mathbf{A}^T\,\mathbf{A}\) becomes important to us for solving rectangular systems of equations and for finding the SVD factors in Singular Value Decomposition (SVD).
+[1]

-- Avoid division by numbers that are very close to zero.
-As we saw when elimination is attempted without partial pivoting, problems occur when we divide a large number by a number close to zero and unpredictable results occur when dividing two numbers that both very close to zero.
+Avoid division by numbers that are close to zero.
+When elimination is attempted without partial pivoting, problems occur when we divide by a number close to zero.

 rref

-- Order the steps of algorithms such that when two numbers are added together or subtracted from each other that the numbers are close to the same values.
-The modified Gram-Schmidt process improves numerical accuracy by only subtracting unit length vectors.
+Order the steps of algorithms such that when two numbers are added together or subtracted from each other, the numbers are close to the same value.
+The modified Gram-Schmidt process improves numerical accuracy by only subtracting unit-length vectors.